 During a weekly cleaning session, you primarily concentrate on flat, visible, surfaces.
 You give each surface a quick wipe down and call it good.
 This is a weekly maintenance type clean and not meant to replace the deep cleaning.

-During a deep cleaning (spring cleaning) session, you’ll clean every nook and cranny including under and behind fixtures, and inside cabinets and cupboards.
+During a deep cleaning session, you’ll clean every nook and cranny.
+You’ll get under and behind fixtures and inside cabinets and cupboards.
 It’s all laid out step by step in the deep clean bathroom checklist below.

 How Long it Takes to Deep Clean a Bathroom With This Process?

 My bathroom is fairly small and only used by two people on a regular basis.
 I do a 30-minute surface cleaning routine every week.

-Following my step by step process to deep clean my bathroom usually takes me approximately 60 minutes.
+Following my step-by-step process to deep clean my bathroom usually takes me about an hour.
 Some of that is ‘wait’ time for the cleaner to work.

 Related Article: Deep clean your bedroom like a pro

 How often you deep clean your bathroom using the deep cleaning checklist depends on the same factors as above.
-You’ll need to decide what frequency works best for your family, but if you notice a musty, moldy, or urine smell, it’s probably a good time for a deep clean.
+You’ll need to decide what frequency works best for your family.
+If you notice a musty, moldy, or urine smell, it’s probably a good time for a deep clean.